 - People use 100 gallons of water a day, but far less milk.

-- Water does not spoil in the pipes, unlike milk.
+- Water does not spoil in the pipes, as milk would.

 - Water costs less than 1 cent per gallon, while milk is $3 per gallon.